vugarli/simpleemptyfiledetector/README.md

 # simpleemptyfiledetector
-Sime python script finds non empty files (files with at least one non-zero byte).
+Python script that finds non empty files (files with at least one non-zero byte).

 # Problem